McGill-ECSE321-Winter2022/project-group-group-08/README.md

 ## Deliverable 1
+The project report for this deliverable can be found here.
 | Team Member | Tasks | Hours Spent |
 |:-----------:|:-------------:|:----:|
 | Aigiarn Cheuk | Requirements, Domain Model, Use Case Diagrams and Specifications, Recorded meeting minutes, Wiki, READ.me, DAO | 13 |